arduino-libraries/ArduinoBLE/docs/api.md

 ### `written()`

-Query if the characteristic value has been written by another BLE device.
+Query if the characteristic value has been written by another Bluetooth® Low Energy device.

 #### Syntax